Paul Murphy, Baron Murphy of Torfaen: Early political career

-Murphy joined the Labour Party at age 15, and is a member of the Transport and General Workers Union.
+Murphy joined the Labour Party at age 15, and was a member of the Transport and General Workers Union.
 He was Secretary of the Pontypool/Torfaen Constituency Labour Party from 1971 to 1987.
 He was a member of Torfaen Council from 1973 to 1987 and was chair of its finance committee from 1976 to 1986.
-He contested Wells Constituency in Somerset in the 1979 General Election.
+He contested Wells constituency in Somerset in the 1979 general election.

 Senior Cabinet posts

 He was MP for Torfaen, Wales from the 1987 election.
-In opposition he served as a foreign affairs spokesperson and then in defence as navy spokesperson.
+In opposition he served as a foreign affairs spokesperson and then in Defence as navy spokesperson.

 Following the 1997 election Murphy was appointed to the position of Minister of State for Northern Ireland.

 He joined the cabinet in July 1999 following his appointment as Secretary of State for Wales on 28 July 1999.
-In 2002 he moved departments and became Secretary of State for Northern Ireland a role in which he served until his dismissal in the reshuffle that followed the 2005 general election when he became chairman of the Intelligence and Security Committee.
+In 2002 he moved departments and became Secretary of State for Northern Ireland, a role in which he served until his dismissal in the reshuffle that followed the 2005 general election, when he became chairman of the Intelligence and Security Committee.
 He also served as the British chair of the British-Irish Inter-Parliamentary Body and an executive committee member of the British-American Parliamentary Group.

 Following the resignation of Peter Hain from the cabinet on 24 January 2008, he was again appointed Secretary of State for Wales he was also given the job of chairing a new Cabinet Committee on the sensitive issue of IT and information security, in the wake of a rash of scandals surrounding the loss of personal data by Government agencies.
 In April 2008 he was appointed as the Government's Minister for Digital Inclusion.
 Prior to joining the Cabinet he was Minister of State for political development in the Northern Ireland Office from 1997 to 1999 – acting as Mo Mowlam's deputy – and was largely responsible for negotiating the so-called strand two ('North-South' or 'Island of Ireland') arrangements agreed in the Good Friday Agreement.

-He left the cabinet in 2009 when he was replaced as Welsh Secretary by Peter Hain following Hain's clearance following an investigation into election donations.
+He left the cabinet in 2009 when he was replaced as Welsh Secretary by Peter Hain following the clearance of accusations against Hain of election donations.

 In 2013, Murphy wrote a report on the lack of success of applicants to Oxbridge universities from Welsh state schools.
 The report suggested the creation of the Seren Network, a set of regional hubs to link schools to top universities.